tyroga/lambda-watermark/README.md

 ```

 - [Set up Lambda service on AWS](http://docs.aws.amazon.com/lambda/latest/dg/getting-started.html)
-- Zip up your directory (index.js, watermark image, and node_modules) and upload
+- Zip up your directory (`index.js`, watermark image, and `node_modules`) and upload
   to your AWS Lambda function
+- specify the destination bucket as an environment variable

 ## Configuration (options)